Jonopoly/AnonyPy/README.md

       }
 ```

-Looking at the example  `comments` is the table name and instead of `json` is the keyword, `commentsid` is the primary key
+Looking at the example  `comments` is the table name and instead of `json` is the keyword, `commentsid` is the primary key.
+and because the comments on the table follow the same structure I've taken a comment and replaced it with linkable keys from fakeMap